Health and wellbeing champions

 What is a wellbeing champion?

-NHS England (NHSE) defines health and wellbeing champions as: people at all levels of the NHS who promote, identify, and signpost ways to support the wellbeing of their colleagues.
+NHS England (NHSE) defines health and wellbeing champions as: people at all levels of the NHS who promote, identify and signpost ways to support the wellbeing of their colleagues.

-A wellbeing champion is a member of your workforce who supports the wellbeing of staff within NHS organisations.
-Wellbeing champions know their work areas and colleagues, and are best placed to recognise what may work best in their team's environment.
-They can also signpost to resources and support that their organisation has in place.
+Wellbeing champions know their work areas and are well placed to recognise what may work best in their team's environment.
+They can also signpost to the wider resources and support their organisation has in place.

 The role of a wellbeing champion